About | Rules

 -Any explicit language and/or content will result in immediate disqualification.

--At the time of the presentation in the semifinal round, entrants may alter their pitch to a panel of judges.
+-At the time of the presentation in the semifinal round, entrants will present their pitch to a panel of judges.
 The pitch may not be changed between the semifinal round and the final round.

 -Any external funding received by the participant with regards to their “Idea” must be identified and reported on the application.
 Ventures that have raised equity capital totaling $250,000 or more from sources other than team members or team members’ friends and families, or that have realized more than $750,000 in sales in the twelve (12) months immediately preceding the competition are not eligible.
 Federal grant awards, including funding from SBIR/STTR programs, are excluded from this restriction.